Key Points:

 The whey in yogurt contains casein peptides, which demineralize the plaque and tartar on your dog’s teeth.
 These peptides can neutralize bacteria and reduce tooth decay.

-The risks of feeding yogurt to dogs
+The risks of dogs eating yogurt

 Even though yogurt has health benefits, it might not be safe for every dog.
 Consider these risks before sharing a lick of yogurt with your pooch: